-A common theme of 2021 is shortage.
-The year started with concerns around labour, which endure, but it is the material shortages that are literally hitting the headlines.
-Key areas impacting FIS members are steel, with major drywall manufacturers now putting metal on allocation and ceiling grids and screws, fixings and fastenings also impacted.
+The year started with concerns around labour, which endure, but it is the material shortages of 2021 are starting to give way to energy related concerns linked to the escalation of tragic events in Ukraine.
+Key areas impacting FIS members are steel and plasterboard, with major drywall manufacturers now putting metal on allocation and ceiling grids and screws, fixings and fastenings also impacted.

 Due to continued high demand for plasterboard products and challenges on the consistent availability and supply of some key raw materials, some suppliers are now on allocation and price rises for summer and autumn have been announced.

 In this report we look at some of the factors that are causing shortages and how companies need to be preparing/reacting to this challenge.
 The aim is to keep it refreshed so our members are have a clear picture and can have informed decisions up and down the supply chain.

 The impact of higher than anticipated demand in key sectors like housing and the domestic refurbishment sector (fuelled by growing household savings) have exceeded expectation.
 It notes that this is not simply UK demand, but we operate in an increasingly globalised market.
 A surge in Chinese consumption is linked to faster than expected recovery from the pandemic fuelling property development and investment in infrastructure and notably by global demand for appliances and electronic goods (many of which are manufactured in China).

 A similar picture is true for timber, where demand in the US and China has hoovered up material and, according to the Timber Trade Federation, in the UK DIY and Garden projects in the UK and Brexit has added to pressure on availability.
 This situation has eased in 2022, but prices remain high.

 Price and availability are always a balance of supply and demand and in the case of iron ore, shutdowns in Brazil related to the Brumadinho dam disaster and technical issues with plants in Australia constrained production.